-“Wild, sustainably caught oily fish are swimming in fertility-boosting benefits, thanks to the high levels of omega-3 fatty acids, zinc and iodine,” says Darling.
+“Wild, sustainably caught oily fish are swimming in fertility-boosting benefits, thanks to the high levels of omega-3 fatty acids, zinc, and iodine,” says Darling.
 “Omega-3 fatty acid DHA (docosahexaenoic acid) is important in pregnancy as it supports growth and development.
-Zinc helps with the formation of sperm and the embryo while iodine is essential for the production of thyroid hormones (as thyroid activity increases during foetal development),” says Darling.
+Zinc helps with the formation of sperm and the embryo while iodine is essential for the production of thyroid hormones (as thyroid activity increases during fetal development),” says Darling.
 Note: “It is important to be mindful of mercury contamination.
-You can enjoy up to two serves per week of fatty fish with low-mercury (sardines, herring, salmon, trout, anchovies and halibut).
+You can enjoy up to two serves per week of fatty fish with low mercury (sardines, herring, salmon, trout, anchovies, and halibut).

 2. Leafy Greens

 “Leafy greens are a valuable source of folate, which is probably the best-known preconception and pregnancy nutrient.
 Folate is required for the production of new DNA and red blood cell production and without sufficient folate, during the preconception and first trimester period it can be associated with a higher risk of neural tube defects,” explains Darling.